willake/ktor-user-service/README.md

 ```
 An example environment variable data has been provided in `.env.example`

-If you would like to use h2 memory database, which will not require you to create a database manually.
+If you would like to use h2 database, which will not require you to create a database manually.
 You can input the
 DB-related variables as following example:
 ```
 DB_URL=jdbc:h2:mem:test;MODE=PostgreSQL;DB_CLOSE_DELAY=-1